mryeminaung/todo-app/README.md

 - To search for specific tasks, utilize the **search bar** or **search field** in the app interface and enter relevant keywords or descriptions.
 - To delete a task, click on the **"Delete"** button.
 - To filter tasks, use the **"Filter"** dropdown menu to select between **"All"**, **"Completed"**, and **"Incomplete"** tasks.
-- To reset the todo list to its initial state, click on the **"Reset"** button.
+- To reset the to-do list to its initial state, click on the **"Reset"** button.